People's Party for Freedom and Democracy

-The VVD has played a key role in shaping Dutch policy, particularly in taxation, entrepreneurship, and European integration.
-It has led coalition governments and produced leaders such as Mark Rutte, who led the party from 2006 to 2023, and served as Prime Minister of the Netherlands from 2010 to 2024.
-Under Rutte’s leadership, the VVD steered the Netherlands through economic recovery following the global financial crisis, implemented structural reforms, and navigated debates on immigration, climate change, and international security.
-The party maintains a pro-European stance while emphasising national interests and responsible budgeting.

-Since 2023, the party leader has been Dilan Yeşilgöz, the former Minister of Justice and Security.
-The VVD remains a significant player in Dutch politics, balancing its liberal economic agenda with responses to challenges such as sustainability, housing shortages, and geopolitical uncertainty.

 History

 Founding

 In 1947, the Freedom Party led by Dirk Stikker and the Committee-Oud led by Pieter Oud started negotiations with the goal of a merger.
 The conservative liberal Freedom Party was a continuation of the Liberal State Party, but was disappointed with only six seats in the 1946 general election.
 The Committee-Oud was a group of former members of the social liberal Free-thinking Democratic League (VDB), who had been dissatisfied with the social-democratic character of the Labour Party (PvdA), in which the VDB had merged with the Social Democratic Workers' Party as part of the breakthrough movement.
 As a result, the part was founded on 24 January 1948.

 1948–1963: Oud

 Founders of the VVD, Dirk Stikker and Pieter Oud, in 1949.

 Between 1948 and 1952, the VVD took part in the broad cabinets led by the Labour Party Prime Minister Willem Drees.
 The party was a junior partner with only eight seats to the Catholic People's Party (KVP) and Labour Party, which both had around thirty seats (out of 100).
 The Drees cabinets laid the foundation for the welfare state and decolonisation of the Dutch East Indies.

 In the general election of 1952 the VVD gained one seat, but did not join the government.
 In the general election of 1956 it increased its total, receiving thirteen seats, but was stayed out of government during the cabinet formation, until the general election of 1959, which was held early because of a cabinet crisis.
 This time it gained nineteen seats, and the party entered government alongside the Protestant Anti-Revolutionary Party (ARP), the Christian Historical Union (CHU) and the KVP.